 Editor’s note: This is part 1 of a two-part series on allergen residue results.
-Part 1 focuses on how to confirm a positive result and Part 2, which will publish in our February/March 2021 issue, will focus on steps to take once a result has been affirmed.
+Part 1 focuses on how to confirm a positive result and Part 2, which published in our February/March 2021 issue, focuses on steps to take once a result has been affirmed.

 Positive results in allergen testing of food products can sometimes be quite unexpected and disconcerting.
 This is particularly true when testing finished food products ready for distribution and sales, or ingredients procured for a manufacturing run in the near future.
 Positive allergen residue results are not so surprising when testing to assess the effectiveness of cleaning protocols on shared equipment, especially when qualifying a new cleaning procedure, but a positive result is disturbing if the cleaning protocol has been assessed on numerous previous occasions with no positive results.